awslabs/aws-sdk-ios-samples/IoT-Sample/Swift/README.md

 1. Build and run the sample app on two different simulators or devices.
 After you connect then changes in one devices publish panel will show up in the other devices subscribe panel.

   The sample application will allow you to connect to the AWS IoT platform, and then publish or subscribe to a topic using MQTT.
 You can configure the topic name under the 'Configuration' tab; it's set to 'slider' by default (only when you are disconnected).
 You can use another instance of this application so that one instance publishes while the other subscribes, or you can use the MQTT client in the [Amazon AWS IoT console](https://console.aws.amazon.com/iot/) to interact with your application.

 ## Prepare IoT Certificate for Identity

 You can also configure the sample application to use an existing AWS IoT identity.
 To do this, create a certificate and private key in the [Amazon AWS IoT console](https://console.aws.amazon.com/iot/) and associate it with a policy which allows access to 'iot:\*'.
-Go to the section named Security and click on Certificates.
+Go to the section named Secure and click on Certificates on the side navigation on the left sideN.
 Download the generated files and use the following command to create a PKCS #12 archive from the certificate and private key (NOTE: the filename must use the .p12 suffix):

 ```sh
 openssl pkcs12 -export -in certificate.pem.crt -inkey private.pem.key -out awsiot-identity.p12
 ```

+When prompted for `Enter Export Password:`, enter the default empty string as the export password.

 The app will use this IoT identity instead of creating one dynamically.
 Note that when using your own certificate and private key, the "Delete" option under the "Configuration" tab only deletes them from the keychain; they remain in the application itself and will be re-added into the keychain the next time you connect.